 Storage, throughput, and IOPS.
 What storage tier is best suited for my use case?
 In every environment, you’re going to have multiple use cases.
 Do I have the ability to design my application or the storage that’s going to support my application to be best suited for my use case?

 From a performance standpoint, you have multiple apps 19:04 for your storage tiers.
 You could go with your GP2 – these are the general-purpose SSD drives.
 There’s Provisioned IOPS.
 There’s Throughput Optimize.
 There is Cold HDDs.
 All of these are options that you need to make a determination on.

 A lot of times, you’ll think about the fact that “I need general-purpose IOPS for this application, but Throughput Optimize works well with this application.”
 Do I have the ability?
-What’s my elasticity to use both?
+What’s my elasticity to using both?
 What’s the thought behind doing it?

-AWS gives you the ability to address multiple storage.
+AWS gives you the ability to address multiple storages.
 The question that you need to ask yourself is, based on my use case, what is most important to my workload?
 Is it IOPS?
 Is it Throughput?

-Based on the answer to that question, it gives you the larger idea of what storage to choose.
+Based on the answer to that question, it gives you a larger idea of what storage to choose.
 This slide breaks down a little bit of moving from anything greater than 65,000 IOPS.
 Are you positioned to use anything that you need higher throughput from?
 What type of storage should you actually focus on?

 We were at a meetup a couple of weeks ago that we did with AWS and there was an ask from the crowd.
 The ask came across.
 They said, “If I have a need to be able to store multiple or hundreds of petabytes of data, what should I use?
 I need to be able to access those files.”

 The answer back was, you could definitely use S3, but you’ll need to be able to create the API to be able to use S3 correctly.
 With a cloud NAS, you should have the ability to use object storage without having to utilize the API.